 Aside from health reasons, there are also environmental benefits to choosing organic.
 Organic farming supports farming practices in harmony with nature.
 Preservation of soil and crop rotation keep farmland healthy, and chemical abstinence preserves the ecosystem protecting the soil and water from pollution.
 Wildlife, insects, frogs, birds, and soil organisms are able to play their roles in the tapestry of ecology, and we are able to play ours, without interference or compromise.

-Preserves Agricultural Diversity
+6. Preserves Agricultural Diversity

 It is estimated that 75% of the genetic diversity of agricultural crops has been lost in the last century.
 Most conventional food is extremely hybridized to produce large, attractive specimens, rather than a variety of indigenous strains that are tolerant to regional conditions such as droughts and pests.
 Many organic farms grow an assorted range of food, taking natural elements and time-tested tradition into account.
 Diversity is critical to survival.

 On a population scale however, buying organic is an investment in a cost-effective future.
 Every year, American tax dollars subsidize billions of dollars for a farm bill that heavily favors commercial agribusiness.
 This reveals a price tag that cannot be accurately measured but certainly includes other detrimental associated costs such as health problems, environmental damage, and the loss and extinction of wildlife and ecology.

 - First and foremost it is absolutely essential that you eat as many fruits and veggies as possible.
 So if organic isn’t in the equation, then buy conventional.
 In the end you will still get more benefit from eating the fruits and veggies then not.

-If you can afford to spend some money on organic then at least try to stick with the Dirty Dozen.
+- If you can afford to spend some money on organic then at least try to stick with the Dirty Dozen.
 This is a list published each year by the Environmental Working Group (EWG) that highlights the 12 fruits and vegetables that contain the most pesticide residue.

-For the produce that you aren’t able to buy organic, use a fruit/vegetable wash to help remove some of the pesticide residues along with bacteria and other pathogens.
+- For the produce that you aren’t able to buy organic, use a fruit/vegetable wash to help remove some of the pesticide residues along with bacteria and other pathogens.
 A simple homemade wash is as follows:

-Fill a large bowl with 4 parts plain water and 1 part plain white vinegar.
+- Fill a large bowl with 4 parts plain water and 1 part plain white vinegar.

-Soak your fruit/veg in it for ~20 minutes.
+- Soak your fruit/veg in it for ~20 minutes.

-Rinse well with water.
+- Rinse well with water.

-Seek out local Farmers’ Markets, Community Supported Agriculture (CSA), or Farm Stands as they can often offer their goods at a lower cost by removing the middle man.
+- Seek out local Farmers’ Markets, Community Supported Agriculture (CSA), or Farm Stands as they can often offer their goods at a lower cost by removing the middle man.

 Take Home Message